The Walking Dead: Survival Instinct Review: Keep Walking!

 You’ll need to find gas to travel.
 However, your trip is all done on a ridiculous map.
 Now I get that this game may have been developed on the PC, but there was literally little effort put into almost any aspect of gameplay.
 After you choose your route, whether its back streets, streets or the highway, the map pushes you to your next destination while an audio conversation plays as a filler.

 Daryl will run into people along the way that needs help and can be of assistance to him.
-You can instruct them to help you find food, gas or even stay put to help guarantee their the-walking-dead-survival-instinct-5safety.
+You can instruct them to help you find food, gas or even stay put to help guarantee their safety.
 While choosing missions, making choices operate in a HUB-like manner.
 Ironically, a weapon on the vehicle begins the mission.

 Graphically, The Walking Dead has some of the worst graphics I’ve seen from Activision as a publisher.
 Terminal Reality has done a much better job with Ghostbusters to say that a more upscale title like so is suffers visually.